scottcmoore/rubyconf_2021_customizing_rubocop/instructions.md

 Now that we can see the comments for the whole file, let's look at comments associated with a node.
 In particular, we're going to limit our linting only to method definitions.

-In this step we're going to start using a different callback, `on_def`, which will run on each instance of `def` in the file.
+In this step we're going to start using a different callback, `on_def`, which will run on all method definitions in our source.

-(Side note, `on_send` is another big one, and is run for all method calls.)

 We can make some progress towards our linting goal here, by checking for methods with comments that aren't three lines.